Classes and utilities that supplement the collection support in dart:core.

 If a key of other is already in this map, its value is overwritten.

-The operation is equivalent to doing thiskey = value for each key and associated value in other.
-It iterates over other, which must therefore not change during the iteration.
+The operation is equivalent to doing this for each key and associated value in other.
+It iterates over key = valueother, which must therefore not change during the iteration.

 Removes all pairs from the map.